GrailSeeker/PokEBay/README.md

 # PokEBay
  Multi-container .NET 5 app to showcase Dapr building blocks.

- ## Updated with Kubernetes Helm charts for deployments.
+ [May 14, 2022] Updated with Kubernetes Helm charts for deployments.